 One of the easiest ways to protect vital data is to mirror (or copy) the data to a second location.
 If one copy fails, the second copy can be used.
-In many cases, data is mirrored locally in a storage array using a RAID 0 disk group, but this basic replication method
+In many cases, data is mirrored locally in a storage array using a RAID 0 disk group, but this basic replication method does not offer any protection against disasters.

 Data can also be mirrored to one or more remote locations across a wide area network (WAN), such as the Internet.
 Remote replication helps to ensure business continuity by placing company data in secure locations outside of potential danger zones.
 Mirroring can also allow offices in a particular region to access company data that has been replicated to a local site.
 This enhances storage performance by reducing the number of routers and other intervening networking equipment between a remote office and a data center possibly located in another region.